The 2025 Thoroughbred Industry Employee Awards Finalists

 An award to an individual who has worked a minimum of 10 years in the Thoroughbred breeding industry and shown consistency, reliability and a talent for Thoroughbred breeding horsemanship.
 Ideal candidates should be employed by a Thoroughbred breeding farm and/or work directly with Thoroughbred breeding horses.
 Must be a pivotal part of his or her employer’s success.

-Dedication to Racing Award, sponsored by NTRA
+Dedication to Racing Award, sponsored by National Thoroughbred Racing Association

 An award to an individual who has worked a minimum of 10 years in the Thoroughbred racing industry and shown consistency, reliability, and a talent for Thoroughbred racing horsemanship.
 Ideal candidates should be employed by a Thoroughbred training or racing stable and/or work directly with Thoroughbred horses in training or racing.
 Must be a pivotal part of his or her employer’s success.